The Group Leader provides scientific leadership in viticulture and oenology research and development of the Wine Innovation Centre.

 Lorenzo is responsible for Centre management, this includes oversight of the allocation, distribution, conduct and recording of trials, ensuring appropriate levels and utilisation of resources to deliver products, services and results that meet customer demands in terms of timeliness and specification.

-As Head of NIAB Glasshouse Facilities, Emma manages two teams based at East Malling and at NIAB's Park Farm site at Cambridge.
+As Head of Glasshouse Facilities, Emma manages two teams at the glasshouse complexes at East Malling and at Park Farm, Cambridge.

 Her main duties involve the service delivery of various science projects and external trials, including running environmental computer controls for glasshouses and growth rooms.
-As well as this Emma is the plant health site advisor, chair of the plant health team and assists in setting up and the managing various costing models and systems.
+Emma is also the plant health site advisor, chair of the plant health team and assists in setting up and the managing various costing models and systems.

 Celine manages and assists research projects in both field and laboratory environment at NIAB at East Malling.
 She is working to create suitable habitats for beneficial insects and arthropods and looking at how they impact pest control in the crops.
 These studies also help to outline which flowering resources may be more suitable for each type of crop.
 Celine has expertise in pest identification, especially key species of thrips that are damaging to soft fruit.